Automatic night-time back cooling – energy-efficient building ventilation

 Reduced performance due to heat

-Rooms heat up quickly in summer – especially with large window fronts. © GEZE GmbH
+Rooms heat up quickly in summer – especially with large window fronts. © Exorbitart / GEZE GmbH

 Offices, schools and public buildings often become unbearably warm in summer.
 People, equipment and lighting are constantly emitting heat.
 In addition, warm solar rays enter rooms via large glass windows.
 People begin to lose concentration and their performance deteriorates.
 The building must be cooled so that people who are in the room feel comfortable and remain mentally fit, despite high outside temperatures.